Fixing It in Post: A Comparative Study of LLM Post-Training Data Quality and Model Performance: Quality Analysis of Tulu and SmolTalk via Magpie Annotations

 \section{Quality Analysis of Tulu and SmolTalk via Magpie Annotations}

 We perform a unified diagnostic of the Tulu and SmolTalk datasets.
-Using the Magpie annotation pipeline, each sample is systematically labeled according to task category, conversation depth, instruction quality, response reward, and safety.
+Using the Magpie framework, a customizable self-synthesis annotation pipeline that leverages an LLM as a judge and specialized prompt templates, each data sample is systematically labeled for task category, conversation depth, instruction quality, response reward, and safety.
 These fine-grained annotations enable us to quantify both instruction fidelity and response adequacy, revealing precisely where these flagship corpora overlap, diverge, and, crucially, complement each other.
-Furthermore, this detailed characterization provides a principled basis for informed decisions regarding optimal dataset mixtures.
+Furthermore, this detailed characterization provides a principled basis for informed decision making regarding optimal dataset mixtures.